OctopusDeploy/blog/blog/2025-06/good-aws-lambda-deployments/index.md

 > Create an AWS Lambda Project called "Fast-track SAM" in the project group "AWS"

 Octopus will generate a fully structured sample project for AWS Lambda deployments.
-This ensures your project contains the best practices as discussed here, right from the start.
+This ensures your project contains the best practices discussed here, right from the start.

 ## Conclusion

 Building good AWS Lambda deployments is more than zipping code and pushing it to the cloud.
-By leveraging S3 for deployment artifacts, SAM for deployment management, enforcing strong security practices, and using Octopus' GenAI assistant, your team can move faster without sacrificing quality or control.
+By using S3 for deployment artifacts, SAM for deployment management, enforcing strong security practices, and using Octopus' GenAI assistant, your team can move faster without sacrificing quality or control.

-Until next time, Happy Deployments!
+Happy deployments!